ribtoks/linuxdeploy/README.md

 # Known issues

-There's an issue with `libQt5Core.so.5` RPATH patching by `patchelf` in TravisCI environment but otherwise it's good to go.
+The only working `patchelf` right now was of version 0.8-2 from the Debian in TravisCI environment.

 # Disclaimer